Mustafa Shokay: Early life

 Mustafa Shokay was born into a Muslim Kazakh family of aristocrats in the Kazakh town of Ak-Meshit (modern Kyzylorda, Kazakhstan).
-During this period the status of family was evaluated by the number of cattle they possessed, meaning that Mustafa's family was wealthy in their village due to the high number of cattle in their possession.
+During this period, the status of one's family was evaluated by the number of cattle they possessed, meaning that Mustafa's family was wealthy in their village due to the high number of cattle in their possession.
 Mustafa's paternal grandfather was the Datkha, which in Persian means – "a wish, request, Justice".
 The Datkha was equal to a Sultan and was higher in title than the Bey.
-Mustafa's grandfather was electing Prime Minister – Datkha of Khiva's khan.
+Mustafa's grandfather was elected as Prime Minister – Datkha of Khiva's khan.
 The Datkha was subordinate only to the Khan and was often tasked with helping him manage the Khanate.
 The mother of Mustafa was Bakty, an intellectual in her own right and a descendant of the famous Batu Khan.
 Bakty was well-educated, in Kazakh, Arabic, and Persian.
 Mustafa and his family were from the Middle Juz (horde) of the Kypchak’s tribe, Torgai clan, Shashty popliteal, Boshay knee, Janay popliteal.

-Before the October Revolution in 1917 Shokay's Family and about 30 of his relatives lived in one village, which was located in 5 kilometers from the station of Sulu-Tube.
+Before the October Revolution in 1917 Shokay's Family and about 30 of his relatives lived in one village, which was located 5 kilometers from the station of Sulu-Tube.
 They lived in nice yurts, (nomad's houses).
 Mustafa's father had 2 wives, with Bakty being his second one.
-Bakty gave birth two 2 sisters and 3 brothers in addition to him.
+Bakty gave birth to two sisters and three brothers in addition to him.
 Most of the other children in the Shokay family are undocumented, but sources do mention that Mustafa had an older brother named Nurtaza.
 Mustafa was the youngest child in their family and was 15 years younger than his Sadyk brothers.

 Mustafa's mother taught her children to read and write in childhood, helping them learn Kazakh, Arabic, and Persian just as she did.
 When he was 5 years old, Mustafa learned to play on the dombra.
-From childhood he was musically gifted, and had a great ear and for music.
-In their village was a local mullah, who was taught to read the Quran and assisted Mustafa in understanding the Islamic Holy Book.
+From childhood he was musically gifted, and had a great ear for music.
+In their village was a local mullah, who taught him to read the Quran and assisted Mustafa in understanding the Islamic Holy Book.
 Mustafa set himself apart from other students by perfectly memorizing all of the sura from the Quran by heart.